copyrightexceptions/copyrightexceptions.eu/content/implementations/GR/info53b.md

 jurisdictions:
 - GR
 score: 1
-description: "The provision of art.
-5.3.(2) of the InfoSoc Directive was the sole optional exception transposed in Greece in implementation of the Directive - under art.
-28A of the national copyright law in 2002.
-In 2020 (by Law 4672/2020) the exception was replaced in its entirety by a provision implementing the Marakesh Directive and named 'Permitted uses for the benefit of persons who are print disabled and persons with other disabilities'."
+description: "This exception allows for uses of certain types of works for the benefit of persons who are print disabled and persons with other disabilities (visual impaired or with a reading disability).
+In 2020 the former transposition of art.
+5.2.(c) of the InfoSoc Directive was replaced in its entirety by a provision implementing the Marakesh Directive."
 beneficiaries:
 - disabiled persons (meaning a) blind; b) with visual impairment which cannot be improved; c) with a perceptual or reading disability; d) unable, due to a physical disability, to hold or manipulate a book or to focus or move their eyes to the extent that would be normally acceptable for reading)
 - authorised entities